mrbusche/backseatfan.com/_posts/2010-08-13-join-our-fantasy-football-league-now-only-a-few-spots-left.md

   </p>

   <p>
     It is free to join, and heck we might even give something away.
 Maybe.
 No Promises.
-We will see how we feel&#8230; And it might not be much.
+We will see how we feel?
+And it might not be much.
 Maybe like a t shirt.
 But be optimistic, we are giving away <a href="http://www.backseatfan.com/madden11">Madden 11</a> right now.
 So who knows what we will give away if you beat us in fantasy football.
 Maybe nothing, if we are bitter.
   </p>

   <p>